teambit/cleargraph/README.md

         this.name = name;
         this.radius = radius;
     }
-    toString(){ //Add a specific toString() implementation if your class will not stringify correctly with just JSON.stringiy when serializing the graph return JSON.stringify({name: this.name, radius: this.radius});
+    stringify(){ // Add a specific stringify() implementation if your class will not stringify correctly with just JSON.stringiy when serializing the graph return JSON.stringify({name: this.name, radius: this.radius});
     }
 }